brianr747/SFC_models/README.rst

   module.
 The existing *sectors.py* was renamed to *sector_definitions.py*.
 My old example code that did "import \*" from *sfc_models.models* no longer works. (?)

 There are no *major* refactorings now expected to take place before version 1.0 release.
-As a result, the project status will be changed to 'beta' in Version 0.4.
+**(Update: the previous statement turned out to be dead wrong; see the discussion of the description change above.)** As a result, the project status will be changed to 'beta' in Version 0.4.
 Methods that are not expected to be used by people who are not creating new classes will have '_' added in front of their name (so they disappear from help()), but this is viewed as acceptable.
 Otherwise, variables and methods will only be renamed if they are obviously not following a standard pattern.

 Sub-package: gl_book
 --------------------